 Nuclear Fusion Reaction Mechanisms in Stars

-This article introduces the proton-proton chain reaction and the carbon-nitrogen-oxygen cycle, which are nuclear fusion reactions occurring in the cores of stars.
-This essay was written by the author for a high school science club activity when they were in the first year of high school.
-Unlike other posts, it is written in a colloquial style, but it has been uploaded as it was originally written for archiving purposes.
+This article introduces the nuclear fusion reactions occurring in stellar cores, specifically the proton-proton chain reaction and the carbon-nitrogen-oxygen cycle (CNO cycle).
+This essay was originally written for a high school science club activity when I was a first-year high school student, and unlike other posts, it is written in a conversational style.
+It has been uploaded in its original form for archiving purposes.

 Proton-Proton Chain Reaction

 This is the most commonly known nuclear fusion reaction in stars.
-The nucleus of deuterium, called a deuteron, is formed by the combination of one proton (p) and one neutron (n).
-Therefore, for two protons to combine and form a deuterium nucleus, one of the protons must change into a neutron.
+The nucleus of deuterium, called a deuteron, is formed by combining one proton (p) and one neutron (n).
+Therefore, for two protons to combine and form a deuterium nucleus, one of the protons must transform into a neutron.
 So how can a proton change into a neutron?

-After the deuterium nucleus is formed through the above process, a helium-3 nucleus is created through $^2_1D + p \rightarrow {^3_2He}$, and finally, two helium-3 nuclei collide to form a helium-4 nucleus and two protons.
+After a deuterium nucleus is formed through the above process, a helium-3 nucleus is created through $^2_1D + p \rightarrow {^3_2He}$, and finally, two helium-3 nuclei collide to form one helium-4 nucleus and two protons.

-In fact, there isn’t just one reaction path for the proton-proton chain reaction.
-While the above case is the most representative, there are a few other paths as well.
-However, the other paths don’t account for a significant proportion in stars with masses less than the Sun, and in stars with masses 1.5 times or more than the Sun, the CNO cycle, which we’ll discuss later, plays a much larger role than the proton-proton chain reaction, so we won’t cover them separately here.
+In fact, there isn’t just one reaction pathway for the proton-proton chain reaction.
+The above case is the most representative, but there are several other pathways as well.
+However, the other pathways don’t account for a significant proportion in stars with masses less than that of the Sun, and in stars with masses more than 1.5 times that of the Sun, the CNO cycle (which we’ll discuss later) plays a much more significant role than the proton-proton chain reaction, so I won’t cover them separately here.

-This proton-proton chain reaction predominantly occurs at temperatures around 10-14 million K. In the case of the Sun, with a core temperature of about 15 million K, the pp chain reaction accounts for 98.3% (the remaining 1.3% is accounted for by the CNO cycle).
+This proton-proton chain reaction predominantly occurs at temperatures of approximately 10-14 million K. In the case of the Sun, with a core temperature of about 15 million K, the pp chain reaction accounts for 98.3% of energy production (the remaining 1.3% comes from the CNO cycle).

 Carbon-Nitrogen-Oxygen Cycle (CNO Cycle)

-The CNO cycle is a reaction where carbon accepts a proton and changes to nitrogen, then nitrogen accepts a proton and changes to oxygen, and so on, ultimately accepting four protons to produce one helium and returning to carbon.
-A characteristic of this CNO cycle is that carbon, nitrogen, and oxygen act as catalysts.
-Theoretically, this CNO cycle predominantly operates in stars with masses 1.5 times or more than the Sun.
-The difference in reactions according to stellar mass lies in the temperature dependence of the proton-proton chain reaction and the CNO cycle.
-The former starts at relatively low temperatures around 4 million K, and its reaction rate is proportional to the fourth power of temperature.
-On the other hand, the latter starts at about 15 million K but is very sensitive to temperature (reaction rate is proportional to the 16th power of temperature), so at temperatures above 17 million K, the CNO cycle accounts for a larger proportion.
+The CNO cycle is a reaction where carbon accepts a proton and changes into nitrogen, then nitrogen accepts a proton and changes into oxygen, and so on.
+Ultimately, it accepts four protons, releases one helium nucleus, and returns to carbon.
+The characteristic of this CNO cycle is that carbon, nitrogen, and oxygen act as catalysts.
+Theoretically, this CNO cycle predominantly operates in stars with masses greater than 1.5 times that of the Sun.
+The difference in reactions according to stellar mass lies in the temperature dependence of the proton-proton chain reaction versus the CNO cycle.
+The former begins at relatively low temperatures around 4 million K, and its reaction rate is proportional to the fourth power of temperature.
+The latter, on the other hand, begins at around 15 million K but is very sensitive to temperature (reaction rate proportional to the 16th power of temperature), so at temperatures above 17 million K, the CNO cycle becomes more dominant.

 - Author: Wikimedia user RJHall